USS Kane (DD-235): World War II

 Kane recommissioned 23 September 1939 to serve in the Neutrality Patrol in the North Atlantic.
 On 7 August she took up inshore defensive patrol along both coastlines of Panama.
-She then steamed to San Diego, arriving 4 November 1940, to patrol off the coast of California.
-She overhauled in the Puget Sound Naval Shipyard from 4 January to 3 March 1941, she was based at Seattle for patrols north to Alaska, and along the United States West Coast.
-After the Japanese struck Pearl Harbor, she departed Seattle, Washington for Kodiak, Alaska, and escorted troop transports back to Seattle 23 December.
-Following a similar escort voyage, she arrived at Seward 19 April 1942 for inter-island convoy and submarine patrols among Alaskan ports.
+She then steamed to San Diego, arriving on 4 November 1940, to patrol off the coast of California.
+She overhauled in the Puget Sound Naval Shipyard from 4 January to 3 March 1941, she was based in Seattle for patrols north to Alaska, and along the United States West Coast.
+After the Japanese struck Pearl Harbor, she departed Seattle, Washington for Kodiak, Alaska, and escorted troop transports back to Seattle on 23 December.
+Following a similar escort voyage, she arrived at Seward on 19 April 1942 for inter-island convoy and submarine patrols among Alaskan ports.